Skip to main content Skip to navigation

 Ph.D.
 Candidate, Biology (email)

 Kelsey completed a B.A. in Biology and Environmental Studies at Cornell College in 2015 and spent the next several years working with Crane Trust in Nebraska.
-As a member of the Schultz Lab, Kelsey will be examining the natural history of Puget blue butterfly, a candidate species for listing in Washington, as well as investigating phenological shifts between the butterfly, plant community, and other associated species.
+Kelsey will be examining the natural history of Puget blue butterfly, a candidate species for listing in Washington, as well as investigating phenological shifts between the butterfly and nectar plants.

 Izzy Bur